 He disappeared into the shadows.
-Dawn tightened her grip on Buffy and the two limped home.
+Dawn tightened her grip on Buffy and they limped home.

-As they finally left the cemetery, Buffy glanced at her, seemed to see Dawn for the first time.
+As they finally left the cemetery, Buffy glanced at her, seemed to be seeing her for the first time.
 Her eyes narrowed.
 "That so better not be my shirt."

 Dawn gulped.
 "You were dead.
 I just borrowed a few things."

 "Which would be like all of them," Dawn admitted.

 Buffy rolled her eyes.
 "You're so lucky I'm way too tired to get mad at you."

 Her arm tightened around Dawn's waist, hitting a bruised rib and causing Dawn to hiss in pain.
 But she didn't pull away from her sister's embrace.
 She'd waited too long for this to let a little thing like pain get in the way.

 Spike stayed well ahead of the two slayers, but not so far away that he couldn't come to their aid if they got into trouble.
 Neither of them was in any shape to fight again tonight.